ZarifS/wealthOS/server-firebase/README.md

   - Then verify it works with `java --version` afterwards
 - Go into functions directory `cd functions`
 - Intall npm modules `npm install`
-- Run the firebase emulators `npm run serve`, you will need to authenticate to the firebase console initiallty.
-Once that is done you can run the `npm run serve` command again to view emulators.
+- Run the firebase emulators `npm run dev`, you will need to authenticate to the firebase console initiallty.
+Once that is done you can run the `npm run dev` command again to view emulators.
 - Firestore, Functions and Auth emulators will be live at `http://localhost:4000/`
 - You can make API calls to the endpoint at `http://localhost:5001/wealthos/us-central1/app`